Ashu-hub/All-About-Java/InterviewQuestionsJAVA.md

 	2) Role Of Garbage collection:-
 	In HashMap , entry object(entry object stores key-value pairs) is not eligible for garbage collection i.e Hashmap is dominant over Garbage Collector.
-	In WeakHashmap, wWhen a key is discarded then its entry is automatically removed from the map , in other words, garbage collected.
+	In WeakHashmap, when a key is discarded then its entry is automatically removed from the map , in other words, garbage collected.

 	3) Clone Method Implementation:-
 	HashMap implements Cloneable interface .